petrkrejcik/config/README.md

 - Hold `Command + R` when booting
 - Restore from TM snapshot
 _Note: If a snapshot is restored via Migration Assistant the installed apps will be kept._

 _Note: Spanshot is made on separate partition bacause making just a separate volume in main container is not allowed as a backup._

 _Note: Snapshots requires volumes with FS: Mac OS Extended (Journaled)._

+_Note: The size of a snapshot is cca 25 GB._

 ## Run
 1. Run install